SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 ```

 Now that we know the behavior of the code, we can go ahead and change the test.
 Remember, at this point, our view of tests is different:
 they don’t have any moral authority; they just sit there documenting what the system really does.
-At this stage, it’s very important to
-have the knowledge of what the method actually does.

 ```java
 @Test